 There are a number of advantages of empowered teams:

-- It more fully utilizes the capabilities of the people on the team
+- Empowered teams more fully utilize the capabilities of the people on the team

-- It reduces the need for someone to directly manage all aspects of how the team operates
+- They reduce the need for someone to directly manage all aspects of how the team operates

-- It improves team performance because the team takes more responsibility for managing its own performance
+- They improve team performance because the team takes more responsibility for managing its own performance

 - Team performance is more sustainable because the performance of the team is more self-correcting